• Skip to primary navigation

 • Salt - For seasoning the chicken.

 • Baking soda - A little baking soda goes a long way!
-Adding a little baking soda to the chicken helps to tenderize it and help the chicken absorb moisture, which helps to maintain its juiciness.
+Adding a little baking soda to the chicken helps to tenderize it and help the chicken absorb and retain moisture, which keeps the chicken juicy.

 • Oil - To help the marinated chicken strips separate easier when cooking.